 How is a food allergy treated?

 Food allergies are treated most commonly either by completely avoiding the allergen or, in some cases, immunotherapy (or desensitization).
 Immunotherapy is recommended and performed by allergists.
-Immunotherapy is not a cure, but can readjust the immune system response enough to allow children and adults to safely consume foods they were previously allergic to.
+Immunotherapy is not a cure, but can readjust the immune system response enough to allow children and adults to safely consume foods to which they were previously allergic.

-Why choose Children’s Hospital Colorado for your child’s food allergies?
+Why choose Children's Colorado for your child's food allergies?

 In our clinics, extensive diagnostic testing is available for both infants and older children.
 We believe a multidisciplinary approach to allergy management is the best way to improve quality of life for our young patients.
 Here at Children's Colorado, your allergist will work with an experienced team including doctors, nurses, dietitians, social workers, child life specialists and therapists.
 Allergists also work closely with other specialists, including gastroenterologists, to provide appropriate diagnostic evaluation and to best manage your child's allergies.